DataBiosphere/terra-scientific-pipelines-service/README.md

 [DSP SonarQube Docs](https://dsp-security.broadinstitute.org/appsec-team-internal/appsec-team-internal/security-activities/sast-1#)

 If you get a build failure due to
-SonarQube and want to debug the problem locally, you need to get the sonar token from vault before running the gradle task.
+SonarQube and want to debug the problem locally, you need to get the sonar token from GSM before running the gradle task.

 ```shell